PsyGik/Ginger-Payments/README.md

  ### Callback button

- When this button is clicked use a callback to get the 20 payments with the highest amount (notice that the amounts are in cents) and render the data in a table, where each payment is stored in a row.
+ When this button is clicked a callback is made to get the 20 payments with the highest amount and renders the data in a table, where each payment is stored in a row.

  ### Promise button

- When this button is clicked use a promise to do a GET request for the payments from the merchant "Ginger".
+ When this button is clicked a promise is made for a GET request for the payments from the merchant "Ginger".

  ### Filter Payment-Method

- Create a client-side filter for the payment-method iDeal (method: "ideal") or if you feel ambitious (and have enough time left) create a dropdown with all the payment-methods ("creditcard", "bank-transfer", "ideal").
+Use the filer dropdown in the table to filter

  ### Add Payments

- Create an input form which performs a POST request to the JSON-server

- ### Bonus: Add E2E test

- ## What to deliver

- Provide a link to your Github/Bitbucket/Gitlab repository where we only need to:
-  1. npm install
-  2. run the JSON-server
-  3. open the index.html file or run a static server to see your code working
+ When this button is clicked, a form is displayed to POST data to the JSON-server.